Get Involved

 • Working knowledge of marine science, ecology, or marine environmental education, preferably with a Bachelor of Science degree.

-• Experience working with children in an educational or recreational setting preferred.
+• Experience working with children in an educational or recreational setting is preferred.

 • HIGHLY motivated and self-driven – must be an independent thinker and accomplish tasks independently.